 Prior to joining Aerospace, Jones worked as a management consultant for IBM Global Services focusing on the telecommunications industry, and later e-business strategy for commercial companies and the federal sector.
-Prior to IBM, Jones joined a team at SRI International where she helped to commercialize voice recognition technology which would later evolve into the first virtual personal assistant known as SIRI, a voice recognition system based upon artificial intelligence.
-Prior to SRI, Jones worked as a management consultant with Arthur D. Little where she was focused on international privatization projects, environmental consulting and risk management.
+Prior to IBM, Jones joined a team at SRI International to commercialize a voice recognition technology based on artificial intelligence, which would later evolve into Apple’s virtual assistant, SIRI.
+Jones also worked as a management consultant with Arthur D. Little where she focused on international privatization projects, technology assessments and commercialization strategies, environmental consulting, and risk management.

-Jones has broad industry experience as a project manager and technology strategy consultant for diverse industries, including federal government; information technology; telecommunications; wireless technologies; remote sensing; the satellite industry; environmental technology and services; oil and gas; mining; and renewable energy.
-Jones specializes in technology strategy and policy, including technology assessments; portfolio management; economic and policy analysis; technology commercialization; regulatory impact analysis; and competitive strategy and market assessments.
-She is well versed in strategic approaches, such as technology road mapping, benchmarking, value nets, gap analysis, lifecycle analysis, COTS assessments, total cost of ownership, analysis of alternatives, business process management, and risk management.
+Jones has broad industry experience as a project manager and technology strategy consultant for diverse industries, including space and satellites; remote sensing; information technology; telecommunications; wireless technologies; environmental technology and services; oil and gas; and renewable energy.
+Jones specializes in technology strategy and policy, including technology assessments, portfolio management, economic and policy analysis, technology commercialization, regulatory impact analysis, and competitive strategy and market assessments.
+She is well versed in strategic approaches such as technology road mapping, benchmarking, value nets, gap analysis, lifecycle analysis, COTS assessments, total cost of ownership, analysis of alternatives, business process management, and risk management.

-Jones has a solid understanding and experience across the federal government landscape – including the Intelligence Community, NASA, White House – Office of Science and Technology Policy, Department of Commerce, Department of Homeland Security, Department of Defense, Department of Justice, Department of Energy, Department of State, Federal Aviation Administration, and the U.S. Postal Service.
+Jones has a solid understanding and experience across the federal government landscape – including the Intelligence Community, NASA, White House – Office of Science and Technology Policy, Department of Commerce, Department of Homeland Security, Department of Defense, Department of Justice, Department of Energy, Department of State, and the Federal Aviation Administration.

-Jones earned a bachelor’s degree in geology from Louisiana State University and a master’s degree in public and private management from Yale University.
+Jones earned a bachelor’s degree in geology from Louisiana State University and a master’s in business administration from Yale University.